Illustration: The Museum of the Resistance and Deportation in Besançon

 Collections

 Since 1971, more than 1,700 donors have entrusted their family archives to the museum.
-If you have any questions about donating documents, objects, or photographs from World War II, please contact us.
+If you have questions about donating documents, objects, or photographs from World War II, please contact us.

 Temporary exhibition